 Olivia Sackler – California Mountains & Coast

 Olivia Sackler’s passion for the outdoors runs deep; she is an active hiker, biker, sailor, snorkeler, and conservationist!
 A soon-to-be graduate of the College of Charleston, Olivia is a Geology major with a focus in Environmental Geology, and her field studies have brought her to the Galapagos Islands, South Africa, and even an eco-village outside Asheville, NC.
 Beyond her travels with the Geology Department, Olivia has spent summers traveling since she was twelve.
-She has hiked all over New England – both in her younger years and as a leader on last summer’s New England Mountains & Coast and Maine Coast Junior trips – backpacked through Yellowstone, biked from Seattle to San Francisco, sailed from Saint Martin to Trinidad, and done community service while hiking through Fiji.
-Olivia takes great pleasure in sharing outdoor experiences with others, something she has done both as a camp counselor for Trailside Nature Camp in Westchester, NY and as a pre-orientation trip leader at the College of Charleston.
+She has hiked all over New England – both in her younger years and as a leader on last summer’s New England Mountains & Coast and Maine Coast Junior trips – backpacked through Yellowstone, biked from Seattle to San Francisco, sailed from Saint Martin to Trinidad, adventure toured through Banff, Canada, and done community service while hiking through Fiji.
+Olivia takes great pleasure in sharing outdoor experiences with others, something she has done both as a camp counselor for Trailside Nature Camp in Westchester, NY and as a pre-orientation trip leader and co-president of the outing club at the College of Charleston.
 As a camp counselor, Olivia has taught wilderness survival skills, environmental education, and led overnight camping trips for young teenagers.
-While it may seem that Olivia spends all of her time outdoors, she somehow also finds time to nurture her passion for photography – she loves nothing more than to spend long, patient hours in the darkroom developing her photos the old-fashioned way.
 After graduation this spring, Olivia is looking forward to exploring the woods and waters of the west coast with her Apogee students on California Mountains & Coast this summer!

 Henry Whipple – California Mountains & Coast